Why Zero Access Encryption Is the New Gold Standard

 🔑 Key Management: Yours, Not Ours

 We never generate or store your private encryption keys.
-They stay on your device.
-You manage them.
-That’s the core of true zero access architecture.
-No hidden backdoors.
-No override keys.
-No provider access.
-Period.
+They stay on your device and only you manage them.
+That’s the core of true zero access architecture – no hidden backdoors, no override keys, no provider access.

 🧱 Zero-Trust Infrastructure and Data Minimization